BOARD OF DIRECTORS

 David Hogan, President / Director

 David Hogan has worked as a professional environmental advocate for over thirty years.
 Prior to founding The Chaparral Lands Conservancy in January 2009, David worked for the Center for Biological Diversity for sixteen years to preserve forests, deserts, and chaparral wildlife, plants and wild lands in California, Arizona, and New Mexico.
 At the Center, David specialized in advocacy to protect imperiled shrublands on southern California National Forests, to protect dwindling vernal pool wetlands, and in improving regional habitat conservation plans such as the San Diego Multiple Species Conservation Plan.
 Before joining the Center, David filed listing petitions for over two dozen species, including the original petition to list the California gnatcatcher, a species whose subsequent listing set in motion several southern California regional habitat conservation plans.
 David also helped design a vernal pool restoration project and conducted scientific surveys for the endangered San Diego fairy shrimp.
 David was a founding member of the boards for the Southern California Steelhead Coalition and the Coalition for Sonoran Desert Protection, and also served on the board of the San Diego League of Conservation Voters.
-David is current Chair of the board of the San Diego Chapter of the Sierra Club.
+David is currently an active leader of the San Diego Chapter of the Sierra Club.